swapmyvote/swapmyvote/README.md

 [www.swapmyvote.uk](https://www.swapmyvote.uk).

-In the interests of transparency, all of the code that we have written and used is available in this open source repository.
+In the interests of transparency, all of the code that we have written and used is available in this repository.
 We are in the process of working out how to make this project sustainable, but providing an open and welcoming community for continued developed will be important.
 So please have a look at any open issues or get in touch at hello@swapmyvote.uk if you'd like to help.